Taira Shinken: Taira's legacy

 In the post-war era, even in Okinawa, the number of kobudo students was much lower than the number of karate students.
 To revitalize Okinawan kobudō study, in 1955 he established the Ryūkyū Kobudō Hozon Shinkokai as a continuation of Moden Yabiku's Ryukyu Kobujutsu Society.

-In 1960, Taira was granted a shihan in the Nihon Kobudō Kenkyujo, and in 1963, he was made Vice-President of the International Karate Kobudō Federation.
+In 1960, Taira was granted a shihan in the Nihon Kobudō Kenkyujo, and in 1963, he was made vice-president of the International Karate Kobudō Federation.
 On July 1, 1964, he was promoted to hanshi by the Japan Kobudō Federation.
 He was the first president of the Ryukyu Kobudō Preservation and Promotion Society(July 1970).

 After his death in September 1970, Taira was succeeded in Ryūkyū Kobudō Hozon Shinkokai in Okinawa by Eisuke Akamine and in mainland Japan by Inoue Motokatsu.

-Taira created the nunchaku kata taught in Ryukyu kobudō Taira no Nunchaku.
+Taira created the nunchaku kata taught in Ryukyu kobudō Maezato no Nunchaku.

 Taira is credited with composing Maezato no Tekko, a kata using metal horse stirrups.
 The name Maezato relates to his birth name.
 He continued his studies in kobudo cataloging over 40 traditional weapons kata from around Okinawa.